Open Source · C++20 · GPL v3

 • Alternate screen support for full-screen TUI apps (vim, htop, tmux) — with a manual toggle button in the tile title bar

-• Find in Terminal (Ctrl+Shift+F) — case-insensitive search across the full scrollback with match highlighting and forward/backward navigation; pre-populates from the active selection
+• Find in Terminal (Ctrl+Shift+F) — case-insensitive search across the full scrollback with match highlighting and forward/backward navigation; pre-populates from the active selection; live search updates the match list as new output arrives, tracking the tail at the bottom of the viewport or holding position when scrolled up

 • Mouse selection — click-drag to select; double-click selects the word under the cursor (configurable regex word-boundary); triple-click selects the line